 Due to the Coronavirus pandemic, remote work has become a household name.
-As such, many people are now actively investigating opportunities for remote work that would allow them to not only work from home, but possibly even to travel the world while doing so.
+As such, many people are now actively investigating opportunities for remote work that would allow them to not only work from home, but possibly even to travel the world while doing so, living that digital nomad lifestyle.

 If you’re already a remote worker wanting to figure out where you might be able to work for a few months, check out our post about NomadList to get started.